Money education for children

 A parent-controlled money learning system

 The platform combines family banking, task rewards, savings goals, glossary-style explanations, and guided lessons.
-Parents stay in control while children learn by seeing how decisions change balances, progress, and rewards.
+Parents stay in control and remain the custodians of the actual money, while children learn by seeing how real allowances, rewards, savings, and spending decisions change their recorded balances.

 Parent approvals

-Review deposits, withdrawals, task rewards, and family money requests before they affect a child account.
+Review deposits, withdrawals, task rewards, and family money requests before they affect the real amount recorded for a child.

 Savings goals